DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$

-Two-body finite-size effects were reduced using the modified periodic Coulomb interaction\cite{drummond08} and the Chiesa kinetic energy correction.\cite{chiesa06} In addition to those finite-size corrections, we estimated twist-averaged DMC energies at different sizes of supercells, 36, 72, and 108 atoms cells, and extrapolated the energies to the bulk limit in order to further reduce two-body finite size effects.
+Two-body finite-size effects were reduced using the modified periodic Coulomb interaction\cite{drummond08} and Chiesa's kinetic energy correction.~\cite{chiesa06} In addition to those finite-size corrections, we estimated twist-averaged DMC energies at different sizes of supercells, 48, 96, and 144 atoms cells, and extrapolated the energies to the bulk limit in order to further reduce two-body finite size effects.